 - Location: At the end of a 200m lane, starting almost opposite the Korman Stadium on Teouma Road, the main road heading east from Port Vila on the main island of Efate.
 About 4 km from the center of the capital and 8 km from the airport.

 - Guests: Most seem to be younger, with more of a party vibe around the resort than a family ambience.

 - Beach: The beach is artificial, not the sort that merges into the water.
 Although still tidal, the lagoon looks exactly like a river, with a bank of mangroves barely 100m across the water.
 The setting is more about views than swimming or snorkeling.

 - Views: Half the rooms face the water, sometimes only 10m away, while others overlook the pool.
 Those on the upper floors would have better views, of course.

-- Wi-Fi Internet: Available free throughout for all guests, although access may be less reliable in rooms further from the lobby.
+- Wi-Fi: Available free throughout for all guests, although access may be less reliable in rooms further from the lobby.

 - Parking: Only a couple of parking sports at the reception area.